Howrah–Seoraphuli–Bishnupur branch line: Tarakeswar–Bishnupur extension

 Train services were opened in the Tarakeswar–Talpur section on 25 April 2010.
 The Talpur–Arambagh sector was opened on 4 June 2012, without electrification and auto signaling.

 At the time of inaugurating the line, the Chief Minister had said that the Arambag railway station was to be named after former West Bengal chief minister Prafulla Chandra Sen and the Mayapur railway station was to be named after Raja Rammohan Ray.

 Without the overhead electrification the railways had no option but to run diesel-electric multiple unit (DEMU) trains initially.
 Mukul Roy, railway minister, inaugurated the electrified line to Tarakeswar on 16 September 2012.
 EMU services have since been introduced.

 The completion of the Bishnupur–Gokulnagar sector was announced in the railway budget for 2009–10.

-In June 2016, Tarakeshwar–Goghat section was commissioned for EMU trains with the introduction of three pairs of Howrah–Goghat locals.
+In June 2016, the Tarakeshwar–Goghat section was commissioned for EMU trains with the introduction of three pairs of Howrah–Goghat locals.

+In March 2024, construction work between Maynapur & Kamarpukur has started.